 Without recognizing the wide range of grape varietals that are native to Puglia, one cannot talk about the region’s wine.

-While the focus frequently shifts to well-known international types, Puglia takes pride in preserving its native jewels, each of which adds a distinct personality to the wines.
+While the focus frequently shifts to well-known international types, Puglia takes pride in preserving its native jewels, each adding a distinct personality to the wines.

 Primitivo: Puglia’s Crown Jewel